Skip to content

 Method Signature

-// Sets a greater-than-or-equal-to condition for the specified field
+// Sets the greater-than-or-equal-to condition for the specified column

 ge(R column, Object val)

-// Sets a greater-than-or-equal-to condition for the specified field based on a condition
+// Sets the greater-than-or-equal-to condition for the specified column based on a condition

 ge(boolean condition, R column, Object val)

-• condition: A boolean value controlling whether to apply this greater-than-or-equal-to condition.
+• condition: A boolean value that controls whether to apply this greater-than-or-equal-to condition.

 Examples